wvanlit/wvanlit.github.io/README.md

 ---
+date modified: Saturday, January 27th 2024, 3:33:01 pm
 date created: Saturday, January 27th 2024, 11:34:25 am
-date modified: Saturday, January 27th 2024, 3:19:41 pm
 ---

-## Quartz V4
+## Built on Quartz V4

-> “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming

 Quartz is a set of tools that helps you publish your [digital garden](https://jzhao.xyz/posts/networked-thought) and notes as a website for free.